kushyzee/100-days-of-code/log.md

 **Today's progress**: completed CS50 lab 3 problem set

 **Thoughts**: I worked on CS50 lab 3 problem which involved figuring out which sorting algorithm is used for several .txt files that contained thousands of numbers.
 I accomplished this by comparing the run times of some of the files

+### Day 35: July 23.
+2022

+**Today's progress**: solved a fibonnaci series problem

+**Thoughts**: I was able to solve a fibonnaci series problem using a iteration approach the previous day, so today i tried to solve the same problem making using of functions as well as the recursive method and i was able to solve the problem using those two appoach. so in essence, i was able to solve the fibonnaci problem using 3 different approaches